 The following are the mandatory questions that each person must complete at the time of registration.

-How did you find out about the AEIOU Foundation Champions Challenge?
+How did you find out about the Team Jacob Champions Challenge?

 Please tick each box below.

-If over 50 years, I will consult with my Doctor to obtain approval that I have the suitable health and fitness to complete this challenge.
-I understand that this Challenge is a controlled group movement and will stay between front trek leader and rear trek medic.
-I understand that event staff can request my full or part withdrawal from the event due to fatigue or health safety issues without question.
-Do you have any pre-existing health or medical issues that the Event Medical Crew needs to be made aware of?
+- I certify that I am physically fit and that I have sufficiently trained for participation in the Event and have not been - advised otherwise by a qualified medical person that I cannot participate in the Event and that I have been given the opportunity by the organiser to attend a pre-event briefing session. - I understand that this Challenge is a controlled group movement and will stay between front trek leader and rear trek medic. - I understand that event staff can request my full or part withdrawal from the event due to fatigue or health safety issues without question.

+Do you have any pre-existing health, medical issues or allergies that the Event Medical Crew needs to be made aware of?
 If Yes, please list below.

-I agree to fully read the AEIOU Champions Challenge Participant Handbook and be fully prepared to trek on the morning of the event.
+I agree to fully read the Team Jacob Champions Challenge Participant Handbook and be fully prepared to trek on the morning of the event.